OmerTariq-KAIST/DeepILS/README.md

 5. RoNIN dataset can be downloaded from [RoNIN](https://ronin.cs.sfu.ca/#dataset)
 6. RIDI dataset can be downloaded from [RIDI](https://www.kaggle.com/code/kmader/ridi-data-overview/data)

+# Results
+The inertial trajectories and checkpoints for each dataset are available in the folder /results

 # Android
 The DeepILS Mobile application is available at [DeepILS-Mobile]().